The 47111 zip code in Charlestown tops our ranking of the most affordable places to live in Indiana.

 9. Portland

-Portland's 47371 zip code sneaks into the top ten of Indiana's most affordable places to live.
+Portland's 47371 zip code is one of Indiana's most affordable towns, sneaking into the top ten of our rankings.

 🔎 Key data about Portland